What Are the Most Scenic Road Trips Along the Adriatic Sea?

 Which national parks in Croatia have waterfalls?

-Is camping allowed in Croatian national parks?
+Is camping possible in Croatian national parks?

 Which is the largest national park in Croatia?

 The largest national park is Plitvice Lakes, covering about 296 km².
-It’s followed by Kornati (~220 km², mostly sea area) and Paklenica (~96 km²).
+Next are Kornati (~220 km², mostly sea area) and Paklenica (~96 km²).
 Brijuni is the smallest (about 34 km²).

 Are dogs allowed in national parks?

-Can you swim in national parks?
+Can I swim in national parks?

 What’s the difference between a national park and a nature park?

 A national park is an area of exceptional natural value with the strictest protection; only activities that do not endanger the ecosystem are allowed.
-A nature park is also a large protected area, but with a lower level of protection — it can include settlements and certain economic activities.
+A nature park is also a large protected area, but with a lower level of protection — it may include settlements and certain economic activities.
 Croatia has 8 national parks and 12 nature parks.